JackDca/Mailpilewiki/FAQ-Branding-&-Design.md

 ### Your font looks a bit fuzzy in my browser

-Our font is currently still being developed and released under a fully open & free license- the SIL Open Font License (OFL)
+Our font is currently still being developed.
+Currently, the "bold" weight is being generated in the browser, this is not a good way to do things (and looks really terrible in FireFox).
+Once we finish creating an actually bold weight webfont this will improve dramatically.
+The "mailpile" font will be released under a fully open & free license- the SIL Open Font License (OFL)